Dr. Alex Stone, DPT, CSCS

 Finally, let’s talk about diet and supplements.
 While more research is needed, some evidence suggests that taking vitamin E may help improve skin health.

-Vitamin E 4 has been a darling for dermatologists for more than half a century.
-It’s an ingredient in many cosmetic products.
-It protects the skin from solar radiation.
+Vitamin E4 has been a darling of dermatologists for more than half a century.
+It’s an ingredient in many cosmetic products and protects the skin from solar radiation.

 It may not be the permanent solution to allergic reactions, but it can temporarily halt the itchiness from vibrations.

-Remember, there’s no one-size-fits-all solution when it comes to itchiness after using a massage gun.
-But by trying out some of these solutions and seeing what works for you, you can hopefully turn your massage gun experience into a smooth and comfortable one.
+Remember, there’s no one-size-fits-all solution when it comes to itchiness after using a sports massager, a mini massage gun, or even the best percussion massager.
+But by trying out some of these solutions and seeing what works for you, you can hopefully turn your percussion massager experience into a smooth and comfortable one.

 Massage Guns That Could Be More Suitable For Itchy Skin